DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

   - `snake_case`
   - `PascalCase`

-So far, I've relied on simple functions that convert from one case to another.
-But I was fed-up with writing things like `camelToTitle` or `camelToKebab`.
-It's much nicer to have a function that converts all cases to the one I need.
+To date, I've relied on simple functions that convert one case type to another.
+But it's cumbersome to write things like `camelToTitle` or `camelToKebab`.
+It'll be much nicer to have a function that converts any case to the one I want.

+Here's how I did it.

 ## Converting any case to kebab-case

-I started converting stuff into `kebab-case` because that was what I needed when I searched for case conversion utilities.
+I started by converting text into `kebab-case`, because that's what I needed while searching for case conversion utilities.

-To convert all cases into `kebab-case`, I had to consider the possible cases.
-Here are the cases once again:
+To convert any case into `kebab-case`, I have to consider all possible cases.
+Here they are once again:

   - `camelCase`
   - `PascalCase`